 What does the research say about Assessment for Learning?

 Evidence from researchers like Black and Wiliam shows that formative assessment is one of the most effective ways to raise standards.
 Their findings suggest that high quality feedback and self-assessment lead to significant gains in student progress.
-The data indicates that clear communication about the learning journey leads to better long term retention of knowledge.
+The data indicates that clear communication about the learning process leads to better long term retention of knowledge.

 What are common mistakes when using Assessment for Learning?